Incognito/rumprun_wiki_wiki/Repo:-rumprun.md

 Rumprun is a wrapper for running programs that were written for a normal POSIX (NetBSD) system to run them under a rump kernel.
 Rumprun is especially useful for running NetBSD configuration tools on non-NetBSD systems for the purposes of configuring rump kernels.

-For more information about the rump kernel see [http://www.rumpkernel.org/](http://www.rumpkernel.org/)

 Rumprun takes NetBSD program (see Makefile) and compiles it using the NetBSD ABI.
 The system calls that the program makes are being served by a rump kernel instead of the host kernel.

 Currently tested on Linux and NetBSD, and should be generally